HHHHDDDDANU/Sbeam/items/report.md

 * *Try to make your report `well structured`, which is easier for the reviewers to capture the necessary information.*

 *We give instructions enclosed in square brackets [...] and examples for each sections to demonstrate what are expected for your project report.
-Note that they only provide part of the skeleton and your description should be more content-rich.*
+Note that they only provide part of the skeleton and your description should be more content-rich.
+Quick references about markdown by [CommonMark](https://commonmark.org/help/)*

 ## Table of Contents